-Following the announcement, Konami has confirmed that Metal Gear Survive will be available in the UK (and the rest of Europe) on 22 February 2018, two days after the US release.
+Following the announcement, Konami confirmed that Metal Gear Survive would be available in the UK (and the rest of Europe) today, 22 February 2018, two days after the US release.

-Konami has confirmed that Metal Gear Survive will be coming to Xbox One, PS4 and PC, but not Nintendo’s underpowered mobile console, the Switch.
-Along with basic PS4 and Xbox One support, we imagine that the game will feature support for the PS4 Pro and the upcoming Xbox One X.
+Konami has confirmed that Metal Gear Survive is available for Xbox One, PS4 and PC, but not Nintendo’s underpowered mobile console, the Switch.
+Along with basic PS4 and Xbox One support, the game also features support for the PS4 Pro and Xbox One X.

-Like with most upcoming games, you can pre-order Metal Gear Survive from Amazon and GAME.
-You can pick up Metal Gear Survive on PS4 and Xbox One for £45 on Amazon, although the PC variant isn't available via the web store.
-Those looking for the game on PC should head to GAME where it's available for a little more at £49.99.
+Like with most AAA games, you can buy Metal Gear Survive from Amazon and GAME.
+You can pick up Metal Gear Survive on PS4 and Xbox One for £25 on Amazon, although the PC variant isn't available via the web store.
+Those looking for the game on PC should head to Green Man Gaming where it'll cost you £28.69.

 Metal Gear Survive storyline and gameplay

-Instead, Metal Gear Survive is said to take place in an alternative timeline set after the events of Metal Gear Solid 5: Ground Zeroes, the prequel to the hugely popular 2015 game.
+Instead, Metal Gear Survive is said to take place in an alternate timeline set after the events of Metal Gear Solid 5: Ground Zeroes, the prequel to the hugely popular 2015 game.

 The idea behind the game?
 It’s a spin-off about Mother Base soldiers that have been transported through a wormhole into a bizarre alternate world.
 It's Metal Gear in design, from the mechanics to the look and feel, but with some (obvious) differences.